ravi66/ravi66.github.io/README.md

 ## Book

-### A Blazor WASM PWA application for recording transactions and viewing balances
+### A Blazor WASM PWA for recording transactions and viewing balances

 #### What Book is:
 Book is a project used as a learning experience in various technologies new to me: